remillardjayden/LostMemories/README.md

 # LostMemories
-A boy without memories, destined to retrieve his lost self
+A human without memories, destined to retrieve their lost self